bitnami/charts/bitnami/dataplatform-bp2/README.md

 ### To 1.0.0

-This version upgrade allows the two dataplatform blueprints to be deployed together on the same cluster.
-The affinity rules of the blueprint was upgraded to facilitate this.
+The affinity rules have been updated to allow deploying this chart and the `dataplatform-bp1` chart in the same cluster.